 Activity Human Resources Work Programme objective In addition to the performance of the first benchmarking exercise, a number of major HR events took place, resulting in changes to the Agency's establishment plan and the introduction of major new HR policies and procedures.
-In particular, in 2014, following the approval by the AB, the Agency's establishment plan was modified within the 10% limit to further align the grades of Team Leaders across the operational departments.
-In an attempt to mitigate the risks related to human resources, the Agency decided to further support its staff and to increase the Agency's attractiveness on the job market by fully covering school fees and by other measures.
-This was achieved through the AB's decision on the support granted to the Agency's staff regarding kindergarten and school fees, and by the Director's Decision on Personal initiative training.
-Targets and The Agency's targets for 2014 were to: deadlines (indicative) Complete recruitment of the additional resources in 2014 required to fulfil the new tasks assigned under the TENE Regulation.
+In particular, in 2014 following the approval by the AB, the Establishment plan of the Agency was modified within the 10% limit in order to further align the grades of Team Leaders across the operational departments.
+In attempt to mitigate the risks related to human resources, the Agency decided to further support its staff and to increase the Agency's attractiveness on the job market by fully covering the school fees and by other measures.
+This was achieved by the AB's decision on the support granted to the Agency's staff regarding kindergarten and school fees, and by the Director's Decision on Personal initiative training.
+Targets and deadlines (indicative) Agency's targets for 2014 were to: Complete the recruitment of the additional resources in 2014 required to fulfil the new tasks assigned under the TEN-E Regulation.
 Successfully complete the Annual performance appraisal exercise to be carried out in 2014.
-Performance indicator(s) Achieve at least 90% of the recruitment goals on time.
-100% of the Agency's staff were subject to performance appraisals in the 2014 exercise.
-Potential risks The attractiveness of job positions at the Agency was significantly downgraded due to the reduction in the correction coefficient for Slovenia.
-Due to that fact the package offered by the Agency did not appear competitive against industry standards and a high number of applications came from lower qualified or junior candidates.
-In addition, some staff members left the Agency for other EU institutions, indicating that despite being on a lower grade they would receive higher salaries in other EU institutions, which better reflects the cost of living.
-Furthermore, the delay by the Slovenian government in fulfilling the Seat Agreement's provisions to establish a European School pushed the responsibility to provide adequate solutions for schooling staff members' children onto the Agency.
-Moreover, the limited range of international education opportunities for children of prospective applicants and the difficulties in finding suitable employment for their spouses/partners proved to be a major barrier in attracting suitably qualified staff to Ljubljana.
-Achievement of the target In 2014, 16 selection procedures were launched to meet the target of recruiting additional resources.
+Performance indicator(s) Achievement of at least 90% of the recruitment goals on time.
+100% of Agency's staff subject to performance appraisal in the 2014 exercise.
+Potential risks Attractiveness of the positions at the Agency was significantly downgraded due to the reduction of the correction coefficient for Slovenia.
+Due to that fact the package offered by the Agency did not appear competitive against the industry standards, a high number of applications came from lower qualified or junior candidates.
+In addition, some staff members left the Agency for other EU institutions by indicating that despite lower grades they receive higher salaries in other EU institutions, better reflecting the cost of living.
+Furthermore, the delay of fulfilment of the Seat Agreement's provisions by the Slovenian government to establish European School pushes the responsibility to put in place adequate solutions for schooling for children of staff members on the Agency.
+Moreover, the limited range of international education opportunities for children of prospective applicants and the difficulties of finding suitable employment for their spouses/partners, proved to be a Achievement of the target In 2014 sixteen selection procedures were launched to meet the target of recruiting the additional resources.
 The overall recruitment target at the end of the year was 94.81%.
-100% of eligible staff members took part in the 2014 annual appraisal exercise.
+100% of the eligible staff members took part in the 2014 annual appraisal exercise.
 Traffic light